jmervine/nesta-plugin-admin/README.md

 An Admin interface for Nesta allowing currently allowing the following:

+> Note: This is U-G-L-Y, as far as interfaces go.
+I am not an interface person.
+> If you would like a cleaner, prettier interface, feel free to fork and update.
+> If you do, please submit a pull request to me, I would like to make it better
+> looking.

 ### Current Features:
 1. Create new pages.
 2. Edit existing pages.